DHTMLX/gantt-docs/data/api/gantt_resetlayout.md

 resetLayout
 =============

-@short:rebuilds gantt layout using the current value of the layout config
+@short:rebuilds the Gantt layout using the current value of the layout config

 @params: